• Introduction

 Warning

-When usig forecasters with custom functions, such as ForecasterAutoregCustom, the function used to create the predictors must be defined before loading the forecaster.
+When usig forecasters with window_features or custom metric, they must be defined before loading the forecaster.
 Otherwise, an error will be raised.
 Therefore, it is recommended to save the function in a separate file and import it before loading the forecaster.

 Use forecaster in production